 In the United States, fossil fuels still constitute the majority of the electric power supply because they are abundant, relatively inexpensive, and reliable.
 Their reliability is why they are used to provide baseline electricity, the minimum amount of electric power needed by the electrical grid at any given time.

-EVs driven in regions of the United States where electricity is provided by coal or natural gas may not reduce net greenhouse gas emissions.
-And in China and India, both of which rely heavily on fossil fuel power plants, many of them not equipped with modern emission reduction systems, EVs produce higher emissions than vehicles powered by traditional internal combustion engines, MIT’s study reports.
+EVs driven in regions of the United States where electricity is provided by coal should still reduce net greenhouse gas emissions, but not compared to hybrid electric vehicles.
+And in China, which relies heavily on fossil fuel power plants, many of them not equipped with modern emission reduction systems, EVs produce higher emissions than vehicles powered by traditional internal combustion engines, MIT’s study reports.

 No Power to Spare